NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 ideally under 1 pixel, as otherwise this means that the cameras are not well-registered to each other, or that systematic effects exist, such as uncorrected lens distortion.

+See also :numref:`ba_mapproj_dem` for an analogous report at the ground level.

 As a finer-grained metric, initial and final ``raw_pixels.txt`` files will be written, having the row and column residuals (reprojection errors) for each